Board of Directors

 Rev. Dr. Anthony Bailey

 Originally from Barbados, Anthony has lived in various parts of Canada and the world.
-With a background in social work, international community development, ministry and teaching at a university level, Anthony brings a wealth of experience and a commitment to coming alongside and advocating for vulnerable people.
-He also serves on the Board of the Parkdale Food Centre, is the Spiritual Advisor for Urban Christian Outreach and works with schools, churches and various agencies around the issues of racial reconciliation, diversity and intercultural competence.
+With a background in social work, international community development, ministry and teaching at a university level, Anthony brings experience and commitment to advocating for vulnerable people.
+He also serves on the Board of the Parkdale Food Centre, is the Spiritual Advisor for Urban Christian Outreach and works with schools, churches and agencies around the issues of racial reconciliation, diversity and intercultural competence.

 Dr. Robert Cushman

-Dr. Cushman joined The Ottawa Mission Board of Directors in November of 2016.
-He was the Senior Medical Advisor at Health Canada and the Director General of the Biologics and Genetic Therapies Directorate from 2012-2015.
-He served as the inaugural CEO of the Champlain Local Health Integration Network from 2005 to 2011, and prior to that as Ottawa’s Medical Officer of Health.
-Dr. Cushman has worked as a primary care physician in a variety of health-care settings in Canada and abroad.
+Rob is the Director General, Biologics & Genetic Therapies Directorate of the Health Products and Food Branch at Health Canada.
+He joined The Ottawa Mission Board of Directors in November of 2016.
+Rob has also served as the Senior Medical Advisor at Health Canada and the Director General of the Biologics and Genetic Therapies Directorate from 2012-2015.
+Prior to this, he was the inaugural CEO of the Champlain Local Health Integration Network from 2005-2011, and before this as Ottawa’s Medical Officer of Health.
+Rob has also worked as a primary care physician in a variety of health-care settings in Canada and abroad.

-Michael Pallett is a lifelong resident of Ottawa and a volunteer with the Ottawa Mission Foundation since 2012.
+Michael is a lifelong resident of Ottawa and a volunteer with the Ottawa Mission Foundation since 2012.
 A Portfolio Manager & Investment Advisor with RBC Dominion Securities Inc., Michael is also a CFA charter holder and a Fellow of the Canadian Securities Institute.
 He has served as president of the Ottawa Society of Financial Analysts and the Canadian Council of Financial Analysts.